ihaveaccount/dp_map/README.md

     pip install pygame pyopencl numpy pillow scipy

 First run dp_map.py without parameters to find the point.

+    ./run.sh --height 720

 It will open a window where you can click.
 Then it will create a subfolder in frames/, where the selected point will be recorded

-Run the animation with the test point:
+Or run windowless rendering with the test point:

-    python dp_map.py --pfile testpoint.txt --anim --folder testpoint
+    ./run.sh --pfile testpoint.json --anim --folder testpoint

+run.sh is needed to restart script in case of GPU hang.

 ## Parameters
  - --anim - enable animation rendering.
 No graphics are displayed on the screen.
 Frames will be written in selected folder